Grand Canyon Rim-to-Rim Hike Meetup – May 24-25, 2019

 What to Bring

 Refer to my post What to Take on a Day Hike.
 It will give you the basics.
-We’ll all have a conference call a month before the trip to coordinate and trade information about what we might want to bring.
+We’ll have a conference call a month before the trip to coordinate and trade information about what we might want to bring.
 I’d encourage all of you to buy Grand Canyon Hiking Mapbook: Rim to Rim and Day Hikes and Grand Canyon: The Complete Guide: Grand Canyon National Park to familiarize yourself with the trail.
 There are also plenty of blog sites that you can read to prepare.